 Produce training materials for the METRC Policy & Procedure Manual

 Assist in the preparation and implementation of ‘FDA mock audits’

 Assist the Protocol Development & Implementation Core with ad hoc study implementation tasks such as materials distribution, data quality reviews, etc.

 Assist the Informatics Core with ad hoc projects such as testing REDCap development databases, production of informatics documentation, etc.

-Bachelor's degree in related scientific or business/managerial required.
+Bachelor’s degree in a related scientific or business/managerial field required.